navid-nb/MSc_ML_Project1/README.md

 # MATH60610A Portfolio Backtesting (Quick Start)

-**Everything runs fully offline.** No internet is required to:
+**Everything runs fully offline.** No internet is required.
-- set up the virtual environment,
-- load WRDS & Yahoo Finance data (snapshot included),
-- run the backtest and generate outputs.
+You can disable your WiFi.

 ## Requirement
 - **Python 3.10 – 3.13**.
 The installer enforces this supported range.